JMendes1995/py_heideltime/README.md

 This wrapper has been developed by Jorge Mendes under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree at the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.

-Although there already exist some python models for Heideltime (in particular https://github.com/amineabdaoui/python-heideltime) all of them require a considerable intervention from the user side.
+Although there already exist some python packages for Heideltime (in particular https://github.com/amineabdaoui/python-heideltime) all of them require a considerable intervention from the user side.
 In this project, we aim to overcome some of these limitations.
-Our aim was four-fold:
+Our aim was six-fold:

  - To provide a multi-platform (windows, Linux, Mac Os);
- - To make it user friendly not only in terms of installation but also in its usage;
+ - To make it user-friendly not only in terms of installation but also in its usage;
  - To make it lightweight without compromising its behavior;
- - To give the user the chance to choose the granularity (e.g., year, month, etc) of the dates to be extracted.
+ - To give the user the chance to choose the granularity (e.g., year, month, etc) of the dates to be extracted;
+ - To retrieve to the user a normalized version of the text (where each temporal expression is replaced by the normalized Heideltime version); and
+ - To retrieve a Time-ML annotated version of the text (as done in the Heideltime demo).

 ## How to install py_heideltime
 In order to use py_heideltime you must have [java JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and [perl](https://www.perl.org/get.html) installed in your machine for heideltime dependencies.